bitsofinfo/hazelcast-docker-swarm-discovery-spi/README.md

     -DhazelcastPeerPort=5701 \
     -DswarmMgrUri=http(s)://[swarmmgr]:[port] \
     -DskipVerifySsl=[true|false] \
+    -DlogAllServiceNamesOnFailedDiscovery=[true|false] \
     -jar /test.jar
 ```

 NOTE!
 All `-D` java System properties above can be omitted and alternatively defined within the `<member-address-provider>` Hazelcast XML configuration stanza itself.
 You can mix/match combination of -D defined properties and those defined in Hazelcast XML.
 Properties defined in Hazelcast XMl take priority.

+NOTE!
+Use the optional `logAllServiceNamesOnFailedDiscovery` property with caution.
+If your target swarm cluster contains many services this call may result in logging a considerable amount of un-related docker service names, some potentially sensitive depending upon your posture.

 Example configuration (using MemberAddressProvider for Hazelcast 3.9+): see the example: (hazelcast-docker-swarm-discovery-spi-example-member-address-provider.xml)[src/main/resources/META-INF/hazelcast-docker-swarm-discovery-spi-example-member-address-provider.xml]